 There is now leading evidence to support such measures - the Committee for Climate Change have directly stated that the 'public sector should take a strong lead by providing plant-based options in schools and hospitals' to encourage nutritious and sustainable diets, and the International Panel on Climate Change have explicitly highlighted that a vegan diet has the highest GHG mitigation potential.
 It is now imperative that the government adopt environmentally sustainable policies across all sectors.

 Our political activity at Party Conferences 2019 focused on how the food and farming system can help tackle the Climate Emergency.
-Read about our activities at party conferences here.

 Global Climate Strikes are taking place to demand action on climate change.
 If you plan on attending, please feel free to support by printing the following banners: